Title: Dummett and Frege on the Logic of Mathematical Theories

 Abstract: Giving full weight to the status of belief-formation as an activity opens up an alternative to extant neo-Fregean frameworks.
 I’ll lay out this alternative framework, and develop applications to the problem of empty names; the relationship between assertoric content and ingredient sense; and the problem of propositional unity.

-Title: Is Speaking a Language a Rational Activity?
+Title: Is Language a Rational Activity?

 Title: What is Compositionality?

-Title: Dummett's Argument that the Concept of Natural Number is Inherently Vague
+Title: Dummett's View that the Meaning of 'Natural Number' is Inherently Vague

 Title: On Words and Names